ericjiang97/monplan-challenge-base-2017-3/README.md

 Please also follow the following commit guidelines to make it pretty: https://seesparkbox.com/foundry/semantic_commit_messages

+You also have to make it device responsive using CSS.

+You may want to use Redux as it will make it easier to use.
+HINT: this may actually improve your application ;)
 # Good Tutorials to Follow
 You can follow some of the tutorials below
 - https://reactjs.org/